Mercury Islands tusked wētā: Distribution and conservation

 Motuweta isolata are known naturally from just one island: Atiu/Middle Island in the Mercurys, an island group off the eastern coast of the Coromandel Peninsula.
 Middle Island is small, just 13 ha, and free of introduced mammals, although it has several species of predators: giant centipedes, tuatara, lizards, and morepork.
 The island also has ground wētā (Hemiandrus) and a large population of burrow-nesting seabirds.

 M. isolata were growing increasingly scarce on Middle Island during the 1990s, with an estimated population of less than 200, so a breeding programme was set up at the DSIR's Mt Albert Research Centre.
 In 1993–94, and again in 1998, two female and one male wētā were captured and bred in captivity by DOC ranger Rob Chappell and other entomologists.
 The first batch failed, but the 1998 trial produced 181 hatchlings, and 77 more in the second generation.
 In 2000–2001, 130 of the first generation of captive bred wētā were released onto two other islands in the Mercury group, Moturehu/Double Island and Whakau/Red Mercury.
 These islands had been cleared of their only mammalian predator, kiore, in 1989 and 1991.
 Regular monitoring showed immature wētā, indicating breeding, and the species has continued to spread and increase on both islands.
 Tracking tunnels showed that they were spreading out from their release site on Red Mercury by 50–100 m each year.

 This breeding programme was just in time, because tusked wētā were disappearing from Middle Island.
 In the 1980s, dozens could be seen in a single night, but between 1998 and 2003 biologists searched for a total of 64 nights and found only four.
 None have been seen there since 2001, despite eight searches between 2009 and 2012.
 Middle Island tusked wētā have either gone extinct on Middle Island, or dropped to such low numbers that they are undetectable.
 It is possible that Middle Island is drier than the rest of the Mercury Islands, and a prolonged drought drove the population there to extinction.

 One conservation concern for Mercury Islands tusked wētā is loss of genetic diversity: from 2000 to 2009, 567 captive-bred individuals were released onto six islands, all descended from two females and a male taken from Middle Island in 1998.
-As well as the healthy populations on Moturehu and Red Mercury, there are now M. isolata on Ohinau (where they are also thriving), Stanley, Korapuki, and Cuvier Islands, all cleared of mammalian predators, and the species seems safe from extinction.
+As well as the healthy populations on Moturehu and Red Mercury, M. isolata is now thriving on Ohinau, Kawhitu/Stanley and Korapuki Islands and is present in low numbers on Repanga/Cuvier Island.
+All were previously cleared of mammalian predators.
+It was also successfully introduced to AhuAhu/Great Mercury Island in 2021 after the owners eradicated mammalian predators in 2016.
+As a result, the threat classification, originally Nationally Critical, is now Not Threatened - Nationally Uncommon and the species seems safe from extinction.